gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 We are creating a bike generator out of an old vintage home bike.
 It will be also used as part of our Slow Lab event, the next one being a solar brunch during MDEFest.

 The inspiration for this bike generator comes from Low Tech Magazine and his author Kris de Decker with whom we have been collaborating for a few months now.
 The manual he shared in his website has been very useful.
-<a href="https://www.lowtechmagazine.com/2022/03/how-to-build-bike-generator.html>Manual Low Tech Magazine</a>
+<a href="https://www.lowtechmagazine.com/2022/03/how-to-build-bike-generator.html">Manual Low Tech Magazine</a>

 <img src="images/bikegenerator.jpg" width="700"/>

-Day 1
+### Steps
 - Test 1: make the motor turn with a driller an measure the voltage with a multimeter - we only reached 8V.
 - Test 2: check if our 12-24V amplifier would still work with only 8V.
 We used a power supply for this test.
 And it worked.
 - Test 3: connect the motor-generator to the amplifier and turn the shaft with the driller → the music was playing!

-Day 2
-The objective was to attach a spindle to the motor to make it turn with the wheel of the static bike.
+On the second day, the objective was to attach a spindle to the motor to make it turn with the wheel of the static bike.
 There is a formula to calculate the spindle diameter based on the expected voltage we want to produce.
 The motor we use is a 24V DC motor (350W, 2750RPM).
 If we search the specifications of this motor, it has a no-load speed of 3300 RPM at 24V.
 It is proportional so it means we have 1650 no-load RPM at 12V.

 The formula to calculate the spindle diameter is Spindle diameter = (PS*W*RPM pedals)/(WS*RPM generator)

 - PS = pedal sprocket diameter = **190mm**
 - W = flywheel diameter = **530mm**